 It’s precisely the cyclical nature of the seasons which makes greeting October at once thrilling and foreboding.
 Corn mazes and apple orchards and cozy gingham flannel may abound.
 (Do me a favor and sneak a peek under the book’s cover.)
 But we also know what’s coming.
 We know there may be days ahead where we’ll feel like we’re stuck, bent over a pole, in the middle of a blizzard.
 When we feel the lonely tug of loss.
 Still, The Scarecrow reminds us that, even in life’s predictability, delightful surprises can happen—and some of these surprises may give a season entirely new life.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Book published by HarperCollins.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!